pggPL/TransformerEngine/docs/features/low_precision_training/introduction/introduction.rst

 There are two common software approaches to storing master weights:

-* *In the optimizer*: The model holds low-precision weights, while the optimizer maintains FP32 copies alongside momentum and other state.
-During each step, the optimizer updates its FP32 copy and casts the result back to the model's low-precision weights.
-This results in smaller model checkpoints and reduced memory usage during inference (when optimizer state is not loaded), but requires an optimizer that explicitly supports mixed-precision master weights.
+* *In the optimizer*:
+  The model holds low-precision weights, while the optimizer maintains FP32 copies alongside momentum and other state.
+  During each step,
+  the optimizer updates its FP32 copy and casts the result back to the model's low-precision weights.
+  This makes it easier to shard master weights together with other optimizer state, for example in ZeRO optimizer.

-* *In the model*: The model stores weights directly in FP32, and they are cast to lower precision on-the-fly during forward and backward passes.
-This approach works with any standard optimizer without special support, but results in larger model checkpoints.
+* *In the model*:
+  The model stores weights directly in FP32, and they are cast to lower precision on-the-fly during forward and backward passes.
+  This approach works seamlessly with any standard optimizer, requiring no special support.

 .. raw:: html
    :file: img/master_weights_approaches.svg